The Rosebank story

 Rosebank College’s Archives are open for visitors to view the collection by appointment only.
 Please book into one of the Archives’ Open Mornings, beginning in 2023.

 The Good Samaritan Sisters acquire the estate of Rosebank.
-The site originally served as a Novitiate.
-There was a primary school on the property which the Sisters conducted for the local residents and the Rosebank chapel served many families in the neighbourhood.
+There was a primary school on the property which the Sisters ran for local residents, and the Rosebank chapel served many families in the neighbourhood.

 Rosebank becomes a Catholic Boarding School for girls.
-Its chaplain Father John Dwyer OSB, donated 2 000 pounds after his death.
-This, along with other donations were used to build the present three-storey structure in 1886.
+Its chaplain, Father John Dwyer OSB, donated 2,000 pounds after his death.
+This, along with other donations are used to build the present three-storey structure in 1886.

-Rosebank assumes the name of a College and the memoirs produced from this time until 1911 testify to the great reputation it enjoyed throughout New South Wales and beyond as a place of broad education.
-In Rosebank’s early years, the students soon came to the attention of the wider community.
-As early as 1880 Marcella Kenny was the first girl from a Catholic College to pass the University of Oxford Junior Examination, in the very first year that this particular examination was opened to girls.
+Rosebank assumes the name of a College.
+The memoirs from this time until 1911 testify to the great reputation the School enjoyed throughout New South Wales and beyond as a place of broad education.
+In Rosebank’s early years, the students come to the attention of the wider community.
+Marcella Kenny was the first female from a Catholic College to pass the University of Oxford Junior Examination in 1880 - the very first year that this particular examination was opened to girls.

 The College closes to serve as a Juniorate for five years, while still retaining registration as a Secondary School.

-Rosebank re-opens as a boarding and day College, offering academic subjects and cultural and vocational subjects.
-Gradually, Rosebank developed into a Leaving Certificate School until in 1966, in the process of regionalisation in Sydney and the phasing in of the Wyndham Scheme, it reverted to a Form 4 School.
+Rosebank re-opens as a boarding and day College, offering academic, cultural and vocational subjects.
+Gradually, Rosebank develops into a Leaving Certificate School until 1966, when, in the process of regionalisation in Sydney and the phasing in of the Wyndham Scheme, it reverts to a Form 4 School.